 - Loyalty bonuses and rewards.
 Show past customers you value them, and get them to shop at your store again.
 Share a discount code to show your appreciation.
 Or, send them information about how they can benefit from your loyalty program.

 - Referral or affiliate programs.
 Share details about your referral bonuses with past customers.
 It’ll prompt them to spread the word about your brand, and may get them to buy from you again too.

 - Wish-lists or left-behind items.
 If your store has a wish-list option, January is a good time to reach out about items there.
 If users didn’t get what they were hoping for as holiday gifts, you can give them 15% off items on their wish list or in their abandoned cart.
 That way, they can find what they really want.
 (And while you’re at it, make sure you’re set up to recover maximum abandoned-cart revenue with a chatbot year-round!)

 You can benefit from running retargeting ads at this time of year, too.
 Visitors who see retargeted ads are 70% more likely to convert on your site.
-And finally, if you have an active chatbot that gained subscribers during the holidays, you can export their data in one click to create Lookalike Audiences to attract new business, too.
+And finally, if you have an active chatbot that gained users during the holidays, you can export their data in one click to create Lookalike audiences for your Facebook ads to attract new business, too.

 Cheers to your store’s success in 2021 🥂